marcog83/RoboJS/README.md

 #EventDispatcher Class.
 The `EventDispatcher` is your messaging System.
 It dispatches and listens to `Events` from your Application.
-It's meant to be a Singleton ( EventDispatcher.getInstance() ) in your application, but you can instantiate it as a normal Class.
+It's meant to be a Singleton in your application.